 Announcing the National Museum of Mathematics

-The National Museum of Mathematics is pleased to announce a new fellowship for graduating math majors: the MoMath Exponent Fellowship program.
-A total of eight students from around the world* will be accepted for this highly selective, year-long opportunity to work at the nation’s premier museum of mathematics, where they will:
+The National Museum of Mathematics is pleased to announce the 2023 MoMath Exponent Fellowship program.
+A limited number of graduating math majors from around the country will be accepted for this highly selective, year-long opportunity to work at the National Museum of Mathematics, where they will:

 - Build outreach and communication skills